sgabre/TestHarness/Documents/FirmwareUnitTesting.md

 #### Hardware

-- Power Supply: Provides the necessary power to the microcontroller board and other components during testing.
+- Power Supply: Provides the necessary power to the microcontroller board during testing.
-- J-Link: A debug probe that facilitates communication between the test environment and the microcontroller, enabling debugging and flashing.
+- J-Link: A debug probe for communication with the microcontroller, enabling debugging and flashing.
 - Debug Port (UART/ITM): Communication interface used for receiving test results from the device, enabling monitoring and debugging.
 - Board(s): The hardware platform running the firmware under test, which could be a specific development or production board used for testing.